Azure/missionlz/docs/deployment-guide-bicep.md

 If you want to remotely access the network and the resources you've deployed you can use [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/) to remotely access virtual machines within the network without exposing them via Public IP Addresses.

-To deploy a virtual machine as a jumpbox into the network without a Public IP Address using Azure Bastion Host, provide these parameters:
+Deploy a Linux and Windows virtual machine as jumpboxes into the network without a Public IP Address using Azure Bastion Host by providing values for these parameters:

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------